 One of the crucial reasons behind this could be the improper packing of the cooler.
-Other reasons could be temperature.
+Another reason could be the temperature.
 Well, we cannot control the weather and temperature, but we certainly can control the way we pack a cooler.

 Depending on your cooler packing method, it can surely last for longer and keep your food and beverage cool and chilly.

 So let us take a look at how you can pack a cooler.

 - 1 How do you pack ice in a cooler?

 How do you pack ice in a cooler?

 - Lay a foundation of ice at the bottom

 - Fill the gap with ice cubes

 There are lots of things to consider when packing a cooler.
 It is not as simple as opening it up, throwing some ice, throwing your food, and packing it.
 There is more to that.
 Packing your cooler starts from the day before you put ice in the cooler.